crweiner/hacktoberfest-swag-list/docs/list.md

 - **How to sign up**:  Sign up at [Modtoberfest](https://modtoberfest.com/api/auth/signin) to track your progress.
 - **Notes**: FAQ and rules available at [Modtoberfest](https://modtoberfest.com/).

-#### **MLH Global Hack Week**

-- **Swag**: Character Sticker, Sticker Pack, PostCard, Hex Sticker.
-- **Requirements**:
-    - Participate in MLH Global Hack Week challenges.
-    - Attend MLH Global Open Source Week events.
-    - Earn points for each challenge completed and event attended.
-    - Be in the top point earners to win swag, including stickers, postcards, and other awesome items.
-- **How to sign up**: Get started by visiting the MLH Global Hack Week website [here](https://ghw.mlh.io/events/open-source) to register and access challenge details.
-- **Notes**: Look at the [swags](https://ghw.mlh.io/swag) and check out the [FAQ](https://ghw.mlh.io/faq) for more details

 ### N

 #### **Novu**